molily/molily.de/_posts/2020-11-21-testing-angular.md

 const actualTodos = await todoService.getTodos();
 ```

-`getTodos` returns a Promise We use an `async` function together with `await` to access the return value easily.
+`getTodos` returns a Promise.
+We use an `async` function together with `await` to access the return value easily.
 Jasmine deals with async functions just fine and waits for them to complete.

-In the _Assert_ phase, we make two expectations:
+In the _Assert_ phase, we create two expectations:

 ```typescript
 expect(actualTodos).toEqual(todos);